 IFRS 9 is effective for annual periods beginning on or after 1 January 2018 with retrospective application required.
 Early application is permitted.
-The adoption of IFRS 9 is expected to have an effect on the classification and measurement of the Group's financial assets, but is not expected to impact on the classification and measurement of the Group's financial liabilities.
-The Group has not yet completed quantifying the effect of adopting IFRS 9.
+The adoption of IFRS 9 is expected to have an effect on the classification and measurement of the Group's financial assets, but is not expected to impact on the classification and measurement of the Group's financial isolated quantifying the effect of adopting IFRS 9.
 Subject to EU endorsement, the Group will apply IFRS 9 from its effective date.